Ayushtech27/data-structures/README.md

   .
 Accessing elements in an array (by index) or object (by key) is constant.
   .
 In a loop, the complexity is the length of the loop times the complexity of whatever happens inside of the loop.
   .
 Logarithmic time complexity is great.
   .
-Certain searching algorithms havd logarithmic time complexity.
+Certain searching algorithms have logarithmic time complexity.
   .
 Efficient searching algorithms involve logarithms.
   .
 Efficient sorting algorithms involve logarithms.
   .
 Recursion sometimes involve logarithms.